krabhi1/pvault/README.md

 - **Password Recovery**: If a user forgets their password, they cannot recover their data, as decryption relies on the password.
 - **Daily Account Creation Limit**: For security reasons, there may be a limit on the number of new accounts created per day.

+### Made with

+Vite, React, shadcn for UI, cloudflare with hono for api, Github gist api